codeceptjs/CodeceptJS/docs/helpers/Protractor.md

 #### Parameters

 -   `locator`
--   `sec`   (optional, default `null`)
+-   `sec`

 ### waitForDetached

--   Waits for an element to become not attached to the DOM on a page (by default waits for 1sec).
+Waits for an element to become not attached to the DOM on a page (by default waits for 1sec).
 Element can be located by CSS or XPath.

 ```js
 I.waitForDetached('#popup');